dzchoi/Lazy-evaluated-matrix-module/README.md

 };
 ~~~

-Thunks are defined as a separate class:
+Thunks are defined as a separate (abstract) class:
 ~~~C++
 // _thunk<T> is a function object for evaluating matrix<T> lazily. template <typename T>